angrybacon/doomsday-wiki/markdown/articles/2018/04/23/dueling-doomsdays.md

 threatening, I keep a solid hand with a T1 Thoughtseize, T2 Kill.
 I Thoughtseize him, seeing Dark Depths, Stage, Karakas, Snow-covered Forest, Catacombs, and my only option of a Duress.
 Feel quietly hopeful.
-Turns out his scry was a Thoughtseize as well, and he takes my doomsday, and I proceed to cast my only cantrip (ponder) find 3 lands, shuffle draw a land, then continue flooding out.
+Turns out his scry was a Thoughtseize as well, and he takes my Doomsday, and I proceed to cast my only cantrip (ponder) find 3 lands, shuffle draw a land, then continue flooding out.
 He Marit Lages on T3 with a petal he drew.